yji0728/UI-TARS/README.md

 - **Misuse:** Given its enhanced performance in GUI tasks, including successfully navigating authentication challenges like CAPTCHA, UI-TARS-1.5 could potentially be misused for unauthorized access or automation of protected content.
 To mitigate this risk, extensive internal safety evaluations are underway.
 - **Computation:** UI-TARS-1.5 still requires substantial computational resources, particularly for large-scale tasks or extended gameplay scenarios.
 - **Hallucination**: UI-TARS-1.5 may occasionally generate inaccurate descriptions, misidentify GUI elements, or take suboptimal actions based on incorrect inferences—especially in ambiguous or unfamiliar environments.
+- **Model scale:** The released UI-TARS-1.5-7B focuses primarily on enhancing general computer use capabilities and is not specifically optimized for game-based scenarios, where the UI-TARS-1.5 still holds a significant advantage.

 ## What's next